JonFRutan/ContactServer/README.md

 Python libraries will be managed using a virtual environment.

 ## Setup
 In the project root type `make` and the Makefile will set up the virtual environment, install requirements, and run the database initialization script.
+Within your server you will need to create a contacts_db admin user, remember to give it privileges to your contacts database using the psql command: `grant all privileges on all tables in schema public to contacts_admin`
+Fill out a local .env file with the needed database and login information.